 Technology Strategy & Implementation Insights

-Boost business success via insights on emerging trends in digital transformation and IT strategy; practical frameworks you can apply; and guidance from the world’s experts in areas as diverse as leadership, IaaS, investment prioritization, operational excellence, sustainable innovation, change management, enterprise agility, and applications of new technologies.
+Boost business success via insights on emerging trends in digital transformation and IT strategy; practical frameworks you can apply; and guidance from the world’s experts in leadership, IaaS, investment prioritization, operational excellence, sustainable innovation, change management, enterprise agility, and applying emerging technologies.

 The truly game-changing opportunities or challenges we face in our businesses are a blend of the complicated and the complex.
 Being able to understand the difference between the two domains and manage accordingly is thus the key to success.
 An inability to differentiate between complicated and complex leads to one of the most fundamental causes of business and technology failure — the illusion of control.